Nifrec/nenwin/experiment_1/working_thoughts.md

 It does not exist at the start of the algorithm, and when optimizing the other particles it may even never come into existance.
 So I am confusing goal of different parts of the software with each other.

+To remove `Parameter`s from a module I needed a newer PyTorch version.
+So waiting a lot of time before things to install -- \*sigh\*.

+Apparently that module does something different.
+All the updating effort for nothing...
+Ah well it needed updating anyway, but preferable while I was working on something else...

+The good news is that registered Parameters can be removed from a module simply with `del`.